 - Energy efficiency

-With all of these factors in hand you’re now ready to make a decision and warm your garage!
+With all these factors in hand, you’re ready to decide and warm your garage!

 Beware of Dust and Flammable Fumes

-If your workshop will be used for woodworking then you’ll need to factor in how the heater will handle dust.
+If your workshop will be used for woodworking, you’ll need to factor in how the heater handles dust.

-Many heaters, like heat (and cool) mini-split systems have sensitive filters that will easily clog.
+Many heaters, like mini-split systems, have sensitive filters that will easily clog.
 And some systems with open flames cannot be used in paint or finish environments.

 Generally, a closed electric or gas system with proper venting is the best way to go if you are heating a workshop that produces hazardous dust or fumes.
 Not sure?
 Call in a professional.